 Step 2.
 Click the Create VirtualMachine drop-down list and select From template.
 Click Red Hat Enterprise Linux 9 VM.

 Step 4.
 On the Customize and create VirtualMachine page, select the Network Interfaces tab.
 Click the three dots to the right of the default network interface and select Edit.
-Change the Name of the network interface if desired and using the Network pulldown, select an appropriate Network Attachment Definition.
+Change the Name of the network interface if desired and from the Network drop-down list, select an appropriate Network Attachment Definition.
 Add any additional network interfaces as needed.
 Click Save.

 Step 6.
 Click the Scripts tab.
 Edit Cloud-init, select Script and adjust as necessary (for example, add “ssh_pwauth: True” right after the password line in the script to allow ssh password authentication login).
 Click Save and Apply.